tunjid/me/readme.md

 Some ideas explored include:

-* [Mutators](https://github.com/tunjid/Mutator) as abstract data types for the production and mutation of state
+* [Mutators](https://github.com/tunjid/Mutator) as abstract data types for the production and mutationOf of state
 * Reactive app architecture as a driver of app state
 * Android insets and IME (keyboard) behavior as state
 * Android permissions as state